International-Data-Spaces-Association/idsa/documentation/6-Start-Sharing-Your-Data.md

 Here, you will get hints on how to set for instance usage contrains.

 ### Data Usage Control
 **Data Usage Control in IDS** Data Usage Control is the specification and enforcement of restrictions regulating what must (not) happen to data.
 It is an extension to traditional Access Control.
-This document provides necessary information about Data Usage Control in IDS.
-Link to the document: [# Data Sovereignty: Updated Position Paper on Data Usage Control in the IDS](https://internationaldataspaces.org/data-sovereignty-updated-position-paper-on-data-usage-control-in-the-ids/)
+This document (Data Sovereignty: Updated Position Paper on Data Usage Control in the IDS) provides necessary information about Data Usage Control in IDS.
+[Link to the document:](https://internationaldataspaces.org/data-sovereignty-updated-position-paper-on-data-usage-control-in-the-ids/)

 The Usage Control related libraries and applications are listed as follows:
 - **Policy-Library** This is the IDS policy model in Java which can read and interpret the IDS Usage Policy Language as JSON-LD.
 Link to the code: [IDS Policy Library](https://github.com/International-Data-Spaces-Association/Policy-Library)